recolic/microsoft-intune-archlinux/README.md

 This is not the real error.
 Check journal log.

+Please DO NOT ask about this error.
+It won't cause any real issue.

 ### FAQ & Tricks

 - How to clear intune-portal data?

 ```
 rm -rf ~/.Microsoft ~/.cache/intune-portal ~/.config/intune ~/.local/share/intune-portal

+# Optional: Manually clear all intune-related shit in default & login keyring.
+seahorse
 ```

 - How to clear device-broker data?